r0fls/swiftstats/README.md

 - Exponential
 - Binomial

-And each distribution has these functions:
+And each distribution has these methods:
 - Pmf or Pdf
 - Cdf
 - Quantile